 - The technology in your new car is protected by an extended warranty:

 Electronics and computer systems have become increasingly complex as today’s cars have more and more high-tech capabilities.
 When a technology component fails, locating the issue and having it repaired can be quite costly.
 One reason drivers purchase an extended auto warranty is to protect their vehicle’s technological components.

 Automakers typically sell off-the-shelf warranties policies at predetermined pricing.
-You can customise an extended warranty purchased from a third-party warranty firm to protect you in areas where the factory warranty does not.
+You can customize an extended warranty purchased from a third-party warranty firm to protect you in areas where the factory warranty does not.
 To determine the car’s reliability, we recommend consulting Consumer Reports, J.D.
-Power, and Repair Pal and paying attention to routine repairs and ensuring that your contract covers them.
+Power, and Repair Pal and paying attention to routine repairs, and ensuring that your contract covers them.
 The cost of an extended warranty can frequently be tailored to your budget, making payments more affordable than a pricey repair.